 TWISTED GROMOV AND LEFSCHETZ INVARIANTS ASSOCIATED WITH BUNDLES

 GILBERTO SPANO

 ABSTRACT.
-Given a closed symplectic 4-manifold $(X, \omega)$ , we define a twisted version of the Gromov-Taubes invariants for $(X, \omega)$ , where the twisting coefficients are induced by the choice of a surface bundle over X. Given a fibered 3-manifold Y, we similarly construct twisted Lefschetz zeta functions associated with surface bundles: we prove that these are essentially equivalent to the Jiang's Lefschetz zeta functions of Y, twisted by the representations of $\pi_1(Y)$ that are induced by monodromy homomorphisms of surface bundles over Y. This leads to an interpretation of the corresponding twisted Reidemeister torsions of Y in terms of products of "local" commutative Reidemeister torsions.
-Finally we relate the two invariants by proving that, for any fixed closed surface bundle $\mathcal{B}$ over Y, the corresponding twisted Lefschetz zeta function coincides with the Gromov-Taubes invariant of $S^1 \times Y$ twisted by the bundle over $S^1 \times Y$ naturally induced by $\mathcal{B}$ .
+Given a closed symplectic 4-manifold (X,ω) , we define a twisted version of the Gromov-Taubes invariants for (X,ω) , where the twisting coefficients are induced by the choice of a surface bundle over X. Given a fibered 3-manifold Y, we similarly construct twisted Lefschetz zeta functions associated with surface bundles: we prove that these are essentially equivalent to the Jiang's Lefschetz zeta functions of Y, twisted by the representations of $\pi_1(Y)$ that are induced by monodromy homomorphisms of surface bundles over Y. This leads to an interpretation of the corresponding twisted Reidemeister torsions of Y in terms of products of "local" commutative Reidemeister torsions.
+Finally we relate the two invariants by proving that, for any fixed closed surface bundle $\mathcal B$ over Y, the corresponding twisted Lefschetz zeta function coincides with the Gromov-Taubes invariant of $S^1 \times Y$ twisted by the bundle over $S^1 \times Y$ naturally induced by $\mathcal B$.

 Contents

 1. Introduction 1

 2. Review of the Gromov-Taubes invariants 4

-3. Twisted Gromov-Taubes invariants 7
+3. Twisted Gromov-Taubes invariants 8

 4. Mapping tori and twisted Lesfchetz zeta functions 17

 References 30

-1. INTRODUCTION
+1. Introduction

-To any given closed symplectic 4-manifold $(X, \omega)$ , endowed with an auxiliary generic $\omega$ -compatible almost complex structure J, it is possible to associate its Gromov-Taubes series $\operatorname{GT}(X, \omega, J)$ (defined in [22]).
-Even if this depends a priori on the choice of J, Taubes directly showed that in fact it depends only on Xand the isotopy class of $\omega$ .
-Furthermore he proved in [23] that if $b_2^+(X) > 1$ then $\operatorname{GT}(X, \omega)$ is equivalent to the Seiberg-Witten invariant of X (see for example [19]), and so it depends only on the diffeomorphism class of X.
+To any given closed symplectic 4-manifold (X,ω) , endowed with an auxiliary generic ω -compatible almost complex structure J, it is possible to associate its Gromov-Taubes series $\mathrm{GT}(X,\omega,J)$ (defined in [22]).
+Even if this depends a priori on the choice of J, Taubes directly showed that in fact it depends only on X and the isotopy class of ω .
+Furthermore he proved in [23] that if $b_2^+(X) > 1$ then its invariant is equivalent to the Seiberg-Witten invariant of X (see for example [19]), and so it depends only on the diffeomorphism class of X.

-Briefly, GT(X) can be defined in terms of a weighted count of certain embedded J-holomorphic surfaces C in $(X, \omega, J)$ .
-The weight of each C depends on a sign and its homology class $[C] \in H_2(X, \mathbb{Z})$ , encoded by a formal variable $t{[C]}$ .
+Briefly, GT(X) can be defined in terms of a weighted count of certain embedded J-holomorphic surfaces C in (X, ω, J) .
+The weight of each C depends on a sign and its homology class $[C] \in H_2(X, \mathbb{Z})$, encoded by a formal variable $t{[C]}$.

 In the standard case, GT(X) is related to other invariants.
-Of particular interest for us is the case of symplectic 4-manifolds of the form $S^1 \times Y$ : by a result of Friedl and Vidussi ([7]) Y must be a fibered 3-manifold.
-In this case it is possible to directly prove (see for example Section 2.6 of [13]) that $GT(S^1 \times Y)$ coincides with the Lefschetz zeta function $\zeta(Y)$ , which in turn is equivalent to the Reidemeister
+Of particular interest for us is the case of symplectic 4-manifolds of the form $S^1 \times Y$: by a result of Friedl and Vidussi ([7]) Y must be a fibered 3-manifold.
+In this case it is possible to directly prove (see for example Section 2.6 of [13]) that $GT(S^1 \times Y)$ coincides with the Lefschetz zeta function $\zeta(Y)$, which in turn is equivalent to the Reidemeister

-Date: January 24, 2022
+Date: May 31, 2022

 Key words: Gromov invariants, surface bundles, Lefschetz zeta functions, twisted Reidemeister torsion.

 The author was supported by ERC LTDBud.